 by Antoine on September 8th, 2019

-In this article you'll learn what are plugins, what are the differences between Autokroma plugins and why they are available with different licenses for each Adobe CC Host.
+In this article you'll learn what plugins are, what the differences are between Autokroma plugins and why they are available with different licenses for each Adobe CC Host.

 There are two main ways to extend features of Adobe CC Video softwares (Premiere Pro, Media Encoder, After Effects) :

-We develop two native C++ plugins : BRAW Studio (of type Importer, step 1) of the diagram) and AfterCodecs (of type Exporter, step 3) of the diagram).
+We develop two native C++ plugins : BRAW Studio (Importer type, step 1) of the diagram) and AfterCodecs ((Exporter type, step 3) of the diagram).
 They are both useful for different goals : AfterCodecs will provide you new codecs to export your projects whereas BRAW Studio will provide you the ability to import the new Blackmagic RAW

 .braw format developed by Blackmagic Design for their new cameras and new firmwares (not the old CinemaDNG